skasim/ardunio-sound-sensor-fastled/README.md

-# Arduino Sound Sensor with FastLED
+# Arduino Sound Sensor with FFT and FastLED
 Samra Kasim

 ## Material